berill98/mayawilson/README.md

 -	I want to view a list of the available photo packages
 -	I want to view individual package details
 -	I want to easily register for an account, if I want to return later
--	I want to be able to follow the website via social media

 As a registered user: